-Ideally you should find a hashtag that is not widely in use already.
-In order to figure this out you will have to check social media extensively and internationally.
+Find a hashtag that is not widely in use already.
+In order to figure this out, you will have to check social media extensively and internationally.
 Simply do a search on Twitter, Facebook, Google+ or Instagram!
 If you’re really smart, you can also create a free trial wall on Walls.io to test the hashtag across 10 platforms!

 That being said, it will be nigh impossible to create a completely unique hashtag.
 But that’s what social wall moderation tools are for.
 The Walls.io backend supports you with a variety of moderations tools at your fingertips – you can remove any unwanted posts and by putting the blacklist to good use you can easily manage a hashtag that is already in use elsewhere – you just let Walls.io filter out the stuff that doesn’t fit in.

 3. KISS: The good old Keep-It-Short-and-Simple rule

 Try to keep it below 10 characters, but when in doubt go for a longer but understandable hashtag rather than an acronym no one will get.
 Decide on only one hashtag for your campaign.
 A combination of different hashtags will only confuse people.
 And avoid the use of umlaut characters where possible!

 We mean it.
 Tell your most ambiguously thinking friend about your hashtag idea to make sure there are no unintended suggestive meanings embedded in it.
 We’re thinking If Susan Boyle’s PR team had done that, they probably would’ve decided not to use the hashtag #Susanalbumparty.
 Yes, read that again.
 And be smarter than that.